 Edvard Munch completed this engraving in 1894, one year after the original oil painting.
 Here, Death is a skeleton; no flesh covers it anymore.
-In this work, Munch does not conform to traditional representations of the theme that reaches the 15th century.
+In this work Munch does not conform to traditional representations of the theme that reaches back to the 15th century.
 At the beginning of the Renaissance, Death was often represented in a sexually aggressive way.
 In this engraving, Munch suggests a victory of Love over Death: the girl is not dominated by Death, she embraces it with passion.

 In this work the young girl looks similar to the one previously shown in Death and the Maiden.
 Her long hair covers the neck and the shoulders of Death, who sweetly kisses her cheek.
 She, however, remains indifferent to him and looks away with forlorn eyes.
 Once again, the maiden seems to dominate her partner.